 - Translation of printed materials and DTP services

-- Localization of games-related websites.
+- Localization of game-related websites.